Optimize once, deploy everywhere, pay nothing monthly.

 -f webp,avif

-Blur placeholders
+Blur placeholders and metadata

 --blur

-Bounded concurrency
+Bounded parallelism

 --concurrency